 The main types of support available from the Enterprise Boards include:

 There is a vibrant network of incubation centres located throughout Ireland and the best ones have links with our Universities and 3rd level institutes.
-These centres support early stage start-ups and provide a programme which includes rich soft-supports (training, mentoring, etc), low cost office space and excellent guidance in how to access early stage funding.
+These centres support early-stage start-ups and provide a programme that includes rich soft-supports (training, mentoring, etc), low-cost office space and excellent guidance in how to access early-stage funding.

 NUIG Innovation Office

 GMIT Innovation in Business Centre

 Údarás na Gaeltachta is the regional authority with an active interest in enterprise development and job creation initiatives within Gaeltacht regions of Ireland.
 They provide a range of financial and non-financial incentives to new and established enterprises in the Gaeltacht.
 Companies seeking assistance from Údarás need to demonstrate a practical commitment to the promotion of the Irish language and culture within their companies.
 The range of funding and supports available are very good and typically vary on a case-by-case basis including: